amiya-pattnaik/webdriverIO-with-cucumberBDD/README.md

 ### WebdriverIO-v6 boilerplate code with Cucumber BDD

-This repository contains a collection of sample webdriverIO-v6 (Selenium - Node.js/JavaScript) projects and libraries that demonstrate how to use the tool and develop automation script using the Cucumber (v6.x) BDD framework.
+This repository contains a collection of sample webdriverIO-v7 (Selenium - Node.js/JavaScript) projects and libraries that demonstrate how to use the tool and develop automation script using the Cucumber (v6.x) BDD framework.
 It uses the `chromedriver` NPM package that wraps the ChromeDriver for you.
 This service does not require a Selenium server, but uses ChromeDriver to communicate with the browser directly.

 It support ES5 to ES8 (via babel-register) and uses Grunt to manage tasks, provides utilities to read data from MS-Excel, executes SQL statements to any database for end to end testing.
 It generate Spec, JUNIT, Allure, JSON reporters as well.

-💡 If you need the wdio-v5 boilerplate project, please take the code from v5 branch: click [here](https://github.com/amiya-pattnaik/webdriverIO-with-cucumberBDD/tree/wdio-v5)
+💡 If you need the wdio-v6 boilerplate project, please take the code from v5 branch: click [here](https://github.com/amiya-pattnaik/webdriverIO-with-cucumberBDD/tree/wdio-v6)

 ### Installation

-This project is tested on **Node v12.0.0** and above.
+This project is tested on **Node v14.0.0** and above.
 While earlier versions of node may be compatible, but they have not been verified.

 `Node.JS:` Install  from the site - https://nodejs.org/en/  take the LTS version based on your Operating system.
 Please make sure you install NodeJS globally.
-To take full advantage of the command line and use grunt tasks you will need to make sure that you have added `node_modules/.bin` to your `$PATH`.
-Otherwise you will need to install `npm install -g  grunt-cli` globally.
+To take full advantage of the command line you will need to make sure that you have added `node_modules/.bin` to your `$PATH`.
+Otherwise you will need to install `npm install -g` globally.

-`JDK 1.8:` It is optional, install JDK 1.8+ and make sure class path is set properly.
+`JDK:` It is optional, install JDK and make sure class path is set properly.
 JAVA is require to start `Selenium Server` on your local environment nothing else.

 ### Selenium, Appium